 Develop a summer trail system through and connecting upland areas ("forest islands") within the DCRA, including a route paralleling Diamond Creek (Map 1).
-Extend DCRA trails to the Sterling Highway and connect DCRA trails to current HDF trails, as shown on Map 1.
+Extend DCRA trails to the Sterling Highway and current HDF trails as shown on Map 1.

 Develop summer access from the Sterling Highway-DOT trailhead to the DCRA, with trail-hardening through wet areas.